-The Wild One may be the first film to exploit the misunderstood youth vs. the establishment gap.
-As you watch the film you realized how ingrained so many of the images of Brando with his sideburns wearing his leather jacket, jeans and a cap have become over the years.
-Before Wyatt and Bill in “Easy Rider”, before Elvis in “Jailhouse Rock” and before James Dean in anything the image of the young rebel without a cause was cemented in the 1953 Stanley Kramer production.
+The Wild One may have been the first film to exploit the misunderstood youth vs. the establishment gap.
+As you watch the film you realized how ingrained so many of the images of Brando with his sideburns, his leather jacket, jeans and a cap have become over the years.
+Before Wyatt and Billy in “Easy Rider, before Elvis in Jailhouse Rock and before James Dean in anything, the image of the young rebel without a cause was cemented in the 1953 Stanley Kramer production.

 “What are you rebelling against, Johnny.”